A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 Do you handle continuous compliance monitoring?

-Yes, optionally.
-Every multi-parameter analyzer we install can stream pH, conductivity, DO, turbidity, flow, and temperature 24/7 to a dashboard you can hand to a NEMA inspector.
-Connectivity is Safaricom NB-IoT, LoRaWAN, or 4G LTE depending on site coverage.
+Yes.
+Every multi-parameter analyzer we install can stream pH, conductivity, DO, turbidity, flow, and temperature 24/7 to a dashboard you can hand to a regulator inspector.
+Connectivity is NB-IoT, LoRaWAN, or 4G LTE depending on site coverage.